Egress Windows Code

 Double Hung Code Requirements

 Double hungs must meet the following minimum window sizes for code - 3' wide & 5' tall.
 However, this minimum sized window does not provide the required 5.7 square feet of net clear opening.
+Therefore, the window you buy and install must be larger than this minimum.

 More On Double Hungs